 In another study, researchers prolonged survival for mice with melanoma by treating them with a nanovaccine that combines a bacterial DNA-programmed to trigger an immune response-and a nano-sized inorganic substance that helps the nanovaccine remain longer in the tumor environment.
-An injection of the nanovaccine forms complexes that resemble flower blossoms and are retained long enough in a tumor to be taken up by immune cells.
-There, they instruct the immune cells to recognize cancer cells as foreign and attack them.
+Once inside, the nanovaccine instructs the immune cells to recognize cancer cells as foreign and attack them.